mali5820k/Cobralyth/README.md

 **An important note:** I may utilize Antlr4 for accelerating the progress of this project to get the first-gen compiler.
 Pratt Parsers, custom lexers and parsers are magnificent, but it's also subject to rigorous unit-testing to match a high-quality lexer/parser, in which case Antlr4 already hits that mark right from the get-go.
 What this also means is that the 'trie'-based lexer in the custom implementation prior to switching to Antlr will still be referrable to in a separate branch and simply may be reimplemented in Cobralyth itself for the second-gen compiler.

 ### Secondary Goals:
+- Deep Learning based optimization passes; ie auto-parallelization of serial code, dead-code removal, auto GPU kernel optimization for target hardware, and more as time allows.
 - GUI support
 - OpenCL and CUDA support
 - IoT devices such as running on a raspberry pi